IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 ## Print strings and other types of variables

-Let's explore more things about printing strings.
-In the following example, we create two new variables called *name* and *age*, which is a string and an integer, respectively.
-If we would like to print a string including the values of these two variables, we need to use the $ symbol before the variable name.
-For example, if we add $name within the string, we will print the value of the *name* variable.
+In this section, you will learn more about printing strings including the values of variables.
+In the following example, we create two variables called *name* and *age*, which are a string and an integer, respectively.
+If you would like to print a string including the values of these two variables, you need to use the $ symbol in the variable name.
+For example, if you add *$name* within the string, you will print the value of the *name* variable.
 In this example, we print two strings with the values of the two variables indluded in the outputs:
 ```python
 name = "John"
 age = 25